 There are several functions in Excel that deal with time.
 However, there is no special function for calculating the difference between two times variables.
 While you may know, a time value is a numeric value that is represented as time, subtracting one value from another produces a decimal number, which must be structured as time again.
 In this tutorial, we’ll show you how to calculate the time difference between AM and PM in Excel by applying formulas.

-6 Ways to Calculate Time Difference Between AM and PM in Excel
+How to Calculate Time Difference Between AM and PM in Excel: 6 Ways

 We’ll go through six different approaches to compute the time difference in the sections below.
 We estimated the time difference in a variety of units, including hours, minutes, seconds, and also for negative values.
 A sample Data set is provided to do the task.